FRC-Team8744/FRC_2024_SoftwareLessons/Lesson04.md

+**Mistakes were made!**: Learn about Github from this lesson, but don't worry about control loop tuning or test mode.
+There was a big error in this code that will be corrected next lesson.

 # Lesson 4: Thomas can turn! (yet again!)
 11/02/2023
 Let's do a quick review of what we've learned so far:
 * Basic arcade-style driving of the robot